Need employment law advice? Your employee’s hungry attorney knows the latest on employment at will, reasonable accommodations, and more.

 Minimize employer liability, optimize labor relations, bullet-proof your employee handbook and update your knowledge of ADA guidelines with our employment law advice.

-Q. Can you tell us how the recent amendment to the Illinois Human Rights Act affects employers?
+Q. How does the recent amendment to the Uniformed Services Employment and Reemployment Rights Act (USERRA) affect employers?